TasneemHassan1/Depi-Graduation-Project/README.md

 ## 3. Data Modeling
 Using Power BI, we created a professional data model:
-- Designed a star schema
+- Designed a Snowflake schema
 - Built fact and dimension tables
 - Established relationships between tables
 - Created calculated measures and KPIs